jswymer/mydoctest/test.md

 <properties pageTitle="Software License Terms for Project "Test""
 	description="Contains the terms of use for Project Madeira as specified below." services=""
 	documentationCenter=""
 	authors="edupont" />

 Commit b

 # TESTTESTTEST MICROSOFT PRE-RELEASE SOFTWARE LICENSE TERMS
+This was added in branch1
 Commit b

 commit c